amellalalex/weenyterm/docs/install/linux.md

         differently when compared to installing the native package format for your system.

-        * starting wezterm using `wezterm cli` subcommands will block on the first run since you logged in if you haven't already launched the gui.
+        * starting weenyterm using `weenyterm cli` subcommands will block on the first run since you logged in if you haven't already launched the gui.
         * Process inspection functions such as determining the current directory for a pane will not work

-        The flatpak is provided primarily for ease of trying out wezterm with low commitment, and you are encouraged to use native packages for your system once you're ready to get the most out of wezterm.
+        The flatpak is provided primarily for ease of trying out weenyterm with low commitment, and you are encouraged to use native packages for your system once you're ready to get the most out of weenyterm.

     Only stable releases are allowed to be published to Flathub, so if you want/need to try a nightly download you will need to use one of